Nat1405/seng480/chapter.md

 Stimulus|User joins server hosting many other active users Stimulus Source|Zulip User
 Response|Server continues running normally
-Response Measure|Users do not notice and drop in performance when sending and recieving messages on the server
+Response Measure|Users do not notice a drop in performance when sending and receiving messages on the server

 Ease of Mobile Code Extensibility